Comprehensive Baby Registry Guide

 Sleep & Monitors

 Our favorites were the Summer Infant SwaddleMes in various stages, moving onto HALO SleepSack Cotton Wearable Blankets once she was able to roll over.
+With kiddo number two we also invested in a Baby Merlin’s Magic Sleepsuit, as he outgrew the smaller-sized SwaddleMes but wasn’t quite ready for the wearable blankets just yet, at the rave review from several of the new moms in my due date group.
 There is now a connection between swaddling and SIDS, so please follow the guidelines recommended by The American Academy of Pediatrics (AAP) for swaddling.

 We purchased two monitors, one was closed-circuit (Infant Optics DXR-8 Video Baby Monitor with Interchangeable Optical Lens), and another with wifi capabilities (NestCam), to share with extended family on a unique URL.
 Just remember, if you purchase any wifi-capable baby monitor, to please change the default password!
 Because the second monitor was for “fun” (not required), we didn’t put that on our registry.